robgonnella/ardi/README.md

 ### Adding Libraries

-Create a "libraries" directory in sketches.
-Add your libs to this directory and arduino-cli will automatically include them.
+Create a "libraries" directory at the same level as your sketch directory.
+Add your libs to this directory and ardi will automatically include them.